barstyle/barstyle/README.md

 ## Hey, what's up 👋
 ___

-- 😎 I'm a simple people, learn Java and Python.
+- 😎 I'm a simple man.
 - 🚀 I am currently working on myself.
-- 💡 I actually went to college as a computer programmer back in 1999, but without a PC it was hard to learn.
-20 years have passed and I decided to try again)
+- 💡 I actually went to college to be a computer programmer back in 1999.
+Without a PC, it was difficult for me to study, but as you can see, it didn’t move me).
 - ✏️ I don't write articles for my blog yet.
 - ⚡️ WORLD PEACE!